 This article is a continuation from the previous newsletter on the topic of “What is Home?”.
 If you haven’t read the first part, you can find it here.
 I’ve been reflecting on some of the elements that fell into place and became my companions in the search for my true home.
 The following five “states […]Continue Reading...
 No Comments.

-For me a sense of home evokes feelings of being loved and accepted for who I am.
-Feeling safe within myself and inside of my relationships.
-A sense of being held when I need to be is here.
-I feel comfortable in my own skin.
-Also, a tapestry of experiences emerge, such as: feeling the […]Continue Reading...
+For me a sense of home evokes feelings of being loved and accepted for who I am; feeling safe within myself and inside of my relationships.
+Being held when I need to be.
+Feeling comfortable in my own skin.
+Also, a tapestry of experiences emerge, such as: sensing the soothing and pleasant taste of hot […]Continue Reading...
 No Comments.

 It’s been two weeks since I’ve been back from Israel.
 150 of us, from 37 countries started an incredible journey of integrating our collective and intergeneration traumas, through a project called “Pocket Project.”
 I had a rich and intense time learning about trauma, integrating parts of my own shadow and meeting amazing people and colleagues who […]Continue Reading...
 No Comments.